 Fiduciary Responsibilities of Trustees.
 It was decided that Mr. Merchant would take over the responsibility of verifying bank statements and expenditure checks as Mr. Martel no longer wishes to perform that duty.

-AGEND ITEM FOR INFORMATIONAL PURPOSE ONLY: A revised Road Work schedule has been by Mr. Thompson, Antrim County Road Commissioner, outlining proposed paving/chip and seal schedule for the next several years.
+AGENDA ITEM FOR INFORMATIONAL PURPOSE ONLY: A revised Road Work schedule has been by Mr. Thompson, Antrim County Road Commissioner, outlining proposed paving/chip and seal schedule for the next several years.

 CITIZEN COMMENT: None